hacl-star/hacl-star/README.HACL.md

 that are not implemented by HACL*)

 The verified primitives can also be used to support larger F* verification projects.
-For example, HACL* code is used through the agile cryptographic model developed in [secure_api/] as the basis for cryptographic proofs of the TLS record layer in [miTLS].
+For example, HACL* code is used as the basis for cryptographic proofs of TLS 1.3 in [miTLS].
-A detailed description of the code in [secure_api/] and its formal security guarantees appears in the IEEE S&P 2017 paper: https://eprint.iacr.org/2016/1178.pdf

 [F\*]: https://github.com/FStarLang/FStar
 [KreMLin]: https://github.com/FStarLang/kremlin